BedirhanE/BedirhanE/README.md

 #### Hi there 👋
-My name is Bedirhan Elçin
-I am a student at Celal Bayar University.
-My department is Computer Engineering,
-I love software.
+Hi, I’m Bedirhan Elçin.
+I’m a Software Engineer based in Ankara, Türkiye, with a degree in Computer Engineering from Celal Bayar University.
+I focus on building scalable, efficient, and user-oriented software solutions.

+My main interests are computer vision, Python-based automation, UI/UX development, and backend systems.
+I enjoy solving real-world problems through clean and maintainable code.

 `---I want to improve myself---`
  # Languages and Tools:<br />